Official state symbol Michigan State Flag Adopted 1911

 Michigan State Flag

 The shield shows a man standing on a peninsula raising his hand.
 An elk stands on the left of the shield.
 A moose stands on the right.
 Three Latin mottos appear on ribbons around the design.
-Government buildings and schools across Michigan fly this flag.
+Government offices, schools, and public sites in Michigan display this flag, with language detailed on the Michigan state motto page.

 The flag represents Michigan's geography and values through the coat of arms.
 The shield depicts a man on a peninsula symbolizing Michigan's unique position surrounded by the Great Lakes.
-The raised hand represents peace and the willingness to defend the state.
+The raised hand represents peace and the willingness to defend the state in line with The Wolverine State nickname.

 The three mottos convey Michigan's principles.
 Tuebor means I will defend.
 E Pluribus Unum means Out of many, one.
 Si Quaeris Peninsulam Amoenam Circumspice means If you seek a pleasant peninsula, look about you.
 These phrases emphasize defense, unity, and appreciation for Michigan's landscape.